waldur/waldur-docs/docs/user-guide/call-managing-organization/reviewer-management.md

 1. An email invitation is sent with a unique acceptance token
 2. The reviewer can **accept** or **decline** the invitation without logging in
-3. On acceptance, the reviewer must have a published profile
+3. On acceptance, the reviewer must have a published profile (they are prompted to create or publish one if they do not)
-4. The reviewer is prompted to self-declare any conflicts of interest
+4. The call's COI policy is shown on the acceptance page

 Invitation statuses: **Pending** | **Accepted** | **Declined** | **Expired**